szaumoor/ZS_ItemPack/ZS_ItemPack/component_readme.md

 This adds a new +3 rapier that deals +1 fire damage, and 1d4+2 to targets that are evil.
 Available for BG2EE.

+**Component 311:** Add Forge Fire (Forge Fire; warhammer)

+This adds a new +2 warhammer similar to Ashideena that deals +1d3 fire damage on hit, and was canonically in NWN built by Thalantyr.
+Available for BG2EE and, of course, BGEE.

 **Component 313:** Add Shining Light (Shining Light; dart / shuriken)

 This adds a new +4 shuriken in limited quantities (as per the lore in the description) that are expensive but have a high chance of stunning for 1 round and blinding for 1 turn.
 Available for BG2EE.